-- Mix fruit pieces in with yogurt. - Make fun and colourful fruit kebobs with your child's favourite fruits (or colours).
+- Mix fruit pieces in with yogurt. - Make fun fruit kebobs with your favourite fruits.
 Try using all colours of the rainbow. - Make fruit smoothies with 1% milk or unsweetened, low-fat soy milk. - Add vegetables to smoothies too.
 Try cucumber with melon, carrot with apricot and mango, or sweet potato with blueberry and strawberry. - Add chopped fruit, such as berries and bananas, to cereal. - Shred vegetables like carrot and zucchini and add to homemade muffins or breads.

-Vegetables...
-The secret ingredient!
+Vegetables... the secret ingredient!

 - Mix vegetables in with other foods.
-Chop up, mix or blend vegetables in with pasta sauces, lasagna, casseroles, meatballs, soups, chili or omelettes. - Let children add different vegetables as toppings to create their own pizza or filling for tacos. - Make a salad bar and get children to make their own salad.
+Chop up, mix or blend vegetables in with pasta sauces, lasagna, casseroles, meatballs, soups, chili or omelettes. - Add different vegetables as toppings to create your own pizza or filling for tacos. - Make a salad bar.
 Try shredded carrot and zucchini, cubed low-fat cheese, nuts and seeds, raisins and dried cranberries, fruits and whole grain cereal.
 (Yes, cereal!
 It will add crunch like croutons without the added fat and sodium)